BirdsCanada/NatureCounts-Mobile-API/NatureCounts-Mobile-API.md

 > /api/mobile/submitChecklistEx

+** This is the new checklist submission entrypoint to be used for phase 2 development (which includes custom variable handling at three levels).
+The original submission entrypoint defined immediately above is maintained only for the initial release of the mobile app: it will be deprecated in time? **

 A checklist submission must be by http POST, with the following variables:

 | Parameter | Type | Required | Notes |